 Special Winter Deals Mean Good Prices

-Just like with the auto industry, if you want a good deal, you should shop during the winter months when the cold tries hard to deter you from doing so.
-That’s when dealers have the best incentives and when they’re trying to make room on the lot for the upcoming model years and get rid of inventory that didn’t sell throughout the previous year.
+Just like with the auto industry, if you want a good deal you should shop during the winter months when the cold tries hard to deter you from doing so.
+That’s when dealers have the best incentives and when they’re trying to make room on the lot for the upcoming year’s models.
+Dealers are wanting to get rid of inventory they didn’t sell throughout the previous year.
 By shopping at this specific time, you could nab yourself a current model at a reduced price.

-Start keeping an eye out in November for the holiday sales and end of the year sales.
-RV lots have to work extra hard to get shoppers to come in and buy a rig when the weather’s cold.
+Start keeping an eye out in November for the holiday sales or end-of-year sales.
+RV lots have to work extra hard to get shoppers to come in and buy a rig when the weather is cold.
 People simply aren’t in the camping mood, which is understandable.
-However, that likely means you can get a good deal at one of the sales.
+However, that likely means you can get a better deal at one of the sales.
 Talk to an RV sales representative or Personal RV Shopper at your local Camping World or Gander RV and they will agree that they tend to have more wiggle room on price as the year draws to a close.

-Don’t settle for what the dealer’s pushing either.
-Flex those negotiation muscles when you come in.
-A nice holiday sale might be the reason for coming in, but don’t think the list prices are final.
+Don’t settle for what the dealer is pushing either.
+Flex those negotiation muscles when you come in to talk numbers.
+A nice holiday sale might be the reason for your visit to the lot, but don’t think the list prices are final.
 If you work hard with the salesman you may be able to get the price down lower or get some extras thrown in to sweeten the deal.

-Remember the dealer wants to make the sale in the offseason, so you have a little more bargaining power during the winter months than you do during the busy season.
+Remember the dealer wants to make the sale in the off-season, so you have a little more bargaining power and leverage during the winter months than you typically do during the busy season.
 Even more so if you plan to sell or trade in your used motorhome or travel trailer for an upgrade.

-As stated above, most people only shop for an RV when the weather is warm, but if you want to have the widest possible selection to choose from, shopping during the winter months is the way to go.
+As stated above, most people only shop for an RV when the weather is warm, but if you want to have the widest possible selection to choose from, shopping during the winter months is definitely the way to go.
 You’ll be able to choose from a variety of products in each RV type.
 Plus, as the demand for RVs grows significantly with each passing year, inventory continues to go quickly during those peak travel months.
 Find the perfect fit for you and your family by shopping during the less crowded off-season.

-This is true whether your shopping for a new or used rig, too.
-When spring comes, the churn of RVs on a lot is a quite a bit higher, and you’ll have far more options during November, December, January, and February when foot traffic is much slower.
+The same rule applies whether you’re shopping for a new or used rig, too.
+When spring comes, the churn of RVs on a lot is quite a bit higher.
+You’ll have far more options during November, December, January, and February when foot traffic is much slower.

 I don’t know about you, but I’m willing to bet you feel similarly – I hate shopping when there’s a lot of other people around.
 I don’t want to fight the crowd, I don’t want to compete with someone else looking at the same RV as me, and I want the full, undivided attention of my sales representative.
-You could easily be bumping elbows with thousands of other shoppers at the RV dealer even in the spring, but you might run into an issue where all the salespeople are tied up helping someone.
+You could easily be bumping elbows with hundreds of other shoppers at the RV dealer in the middle of spring.
+It could become a real issue if all the salespeople are tied up helping someone else.

-If you shop during the offseason, there’s little to no chance of dealerships being overrun with a lot of people.
+If you shop during the off-season, there’s little to no chance of dealerships being overrun with a lot of people.
 You’ll get the full attention of the specialists, that you crave and deserve, while on-site.
-You can ask as many questions as you want without having to worry about them being pulled away by another customer or being interrupted with other potential sales.
+You can ask as many questions as you want without having to worry about having them pulled away by another customer or being interrupted with other potential sales.

-If you’re the kind of person who wants the salesperson to leave you alone, all you need to do is let them know that you want some time to look around and browse the options available.
-When you’re ready to let fly with your questions, you’ll be able to locate someone that’s eagerly waiting on stand-by to answer them.
+If you’re the kind of person who wants the salesperson to leave you alone, all you need to do is simply and politely let them know that you want some time to look around and browse the options available.
+When you’re ready to let your questions fly, you’ll easily be able to locate someone that’s eagerly waiting on stand-by to answer them.